JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 ## Polygonal thinking

 In Luxor, a polygon is an array (a standard Julia vector) of Points.
-You can treat it like any standard Julia array, and then eventually draw it using the `poly()` function.
+You can treat it like any standard Julia array.
+When you want to draw it (or use it for clipping), you use the `poly()` function to make a path.

 It's all straight lines, no curves, so you might have to use a lot of points to get smooth curves.